Elementary Math Word Problem Generation using Large Language Models: Results

-G-Eval conducted on Copilot showed the highest correlation against the human evaluation.
-Furthermore, ``Incomplete sentences" and ``Topic unsafety" are the issues for which G-Eval showed the highest correlation with human evaluation.
-Therefore, for the rest of the experiments, G-Eval on Copilot was used to evaluate the MWPs with respect to these two errors.
+{ Based on the above observations, for the rest of the experiments, G-Eval on Copilot was used to evaluate the MWPs with respect to ``Topic Safety" and ``Incomplete Sentences" errors.
 Humans evaluated the MWPs for the other issues.
 They reviewed a total of 8,561 questions during the evaluation process, over a period of time.
+We identified the best experiment setup considering the weighted average, as well as the number of error categories for which a given solution shows the highest result.
+The percentage values reported in the tables represent the proportion of MWPs that do not exhibit the corresponding error, calculated as the number of MWPs without that error divided by the total number of MWPs.}

-\textbf{Model Selection:} { The results are shown in Table \ref{Model selection results}.
+\textbf{LLM Selection:} The results are shown in Table \ref{Model selection results}.
 We used zero-shot prompting with the first prompt shown in Table~\ref{tab:prompt_types}.
 Note that Mistral results are not shown here, because the MWPs generated by it were of extremely poor quality.
 While Llama-2 and Zephyr showed similar results, Zephyr's inference latency is about 10 time compared to Llama-2. {Therefore Llama-2 was selected as the LLM for the subsequent experiments.
-We also note that, in both models, grade and section relevance accuracy of both models is extremely low.}
+However, we note that grade and section relevance accuracy of both LLMs is extremely low.}

-\textbf{Prompt Engineering:} { We experimented {on Llama-2 with the zero-shot setup} with different prompt patterns listed in Table~\ref{tab:prompt_types}.
+\textbf{Prompt Selection:} { We experimented {on Llama-2 with the zero-shot setup} with different prompt patterns listed in Table~\ref{tab:prompt_types}.
 Table \ref{Prompting techniques results} shows the results acquired by these different prompts. \hyperlink{prompt1}{Prompt 1} achieved the best results compared to the other prompts.
-Thus, this prompt is used for the future experiments.
+Thus, this prompt was used for the future experiments.

 }